Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 There is never a good time to realize you’ve forgotten a birthday, missed an appointment or let the time slip by you without taking that pill or mailing that card.
 Oops, not again.

-While those mild memory lapse, or “senior” moments can be agitating or downright embarrassing, thankfully, new technology is available for short term memory help.
+While those mild memory lapse, or “senior moments" can be agitating or downright embarrassing, thankfully, new technology is available to help you support your memory.

-I know, I know, technology can feel intimidating at times, especially if you’re not one to keep up with the latest and greatest gadgets, apps, and updates... but technology for memory support doesn’t have to be complicated.
+I know, I know, technology is intimidating at times.
+Especially if you’re getting older or you're not one to keep up with the latest and greatest gadgets and apps.
+I get it!
+But Alexa for seniors doesn’t have to be complicated.
+In fact, once you set up your Alexa device, she's quite easy to use.

 - Pills.
 No more forgetting medications